wavefrontHQ/docs/pages/doc/glossary.md

 tags: [getting started]
 sidebar: doc_sidebar
 permalink: glossary.html
-summary: Learn about Wavefront terms.
+summary: Learn how we use technical terms.
 ---

-This glossary introduces common Wavefront terms.
-Click the links or search this doc set for details.
+This Tanzu Observability by Wavefront glossary defines technical terms that are commonly used in the documentation or in the product.
+Click the links or search this documentation for details.

 <table style="width: 100%;">
 <tbody>